 Images of a broken Rifkatu Ayuba who recognized her daughter, Saratu, in the video produced by her captors – and obtained exclusively by CNN – prompted renewed outrage over the 2014 kidnappings.

-From protesters marching in Nigerian cities to social media users in distant countries raising their voices, the story stirred fresh outpourings of anger and frustration at the atrocity, and the official response.
+From protesters marching in Nigerian cities to social media users in distant countries raising their voices, the story stirred fresh outpourings of anger and frustration.

-And why had the Nigerian government – believed to have been in possession of the video since January – failed to inform the families of the girls it had the film, the first glimmer of hope their daughters were still alive?
+And why had the Nigerian government – believed to have been in possession of the video since mid-January – failed to inform the families of the missing girls it had the film, the first glimmer of hope their daughters were still alive?

-Shot on Christmas Day, it was released by someone eager to give the girls’ parents hope that some of their daughters were still alive, and to prompt the government to help secure their release.
+Shot on Christmas Day, it was released by someone keen to give the girls’ parents hope that some of their daughters are still alive, and to motivate the government to help release them.

-Two of the three women to whom CNN screened the footage recognized their daughters; a third was distressed that it did not show her daughter.
+Two of the three women to whom CNN screened the footage were able to recognize their daughters, while a third was distressed it did not show her daughter.
 A classmate of the missing girls also identified several of the teens in the footage.

 A classmate of the missing girls also identified several of the teens in the footage.